A juicy morsel of what has the judges raving . . .

 “Don’t fight it, Isa.
 I know you want me.”

-Evidently, I did.
-Or maybe my body did.
-Confusion rattled a brain seriously devoid of proper blood flow.
+Evidently I did.
+Or at least my body did.
+Confusion rattled my brain, which was seriously devoid of proper blood flow.
 I tried to push back off the desk to no avail.
 He must have sensed my panic, because he eased back, put his hands gently on my shoulders, and slowly turned me around.
 I swallowed hard, tilting my head back so I could see his eyes.
 Those olive pools told me everything I needed to know.
 While his actions and words sent lustful messages, his eyes conveyed caring and warmth.
 They invited trust.
 He arched a dark brow in question while his lips lazily curved into a smile.